 Student Employment Experience Development (SEED) - Employers

 The Student Employment Experience Development (SEED) program provides funding to create summer job opportunities for post-secondary students.
-The program provides selected students with a summer job of up to ten weeks in duration with a New Brunswick employer between May 1 and September 8, 2017.
+The program provides selected students with a summer job of up to ten weeks in duration with a New Brunswick employer between May 1 and the Friday following Labour Day.

 • Provide a valuable work experience for students, experiential learning, mentoring and coaching;